Twin Lakes Rwanda Lava Bike Tour (7)

 Visa

 Check this list to see if your nationality doesn’t need a visa.
 All other countries can get a visa on arrival.
-A single-entry tourist visa costs USD 50.
-It is best to bring dollars as a backup but there is a card machine that works to collect money.
+A single-entry tourist visa costs USD 70.
+It is best to bring dollars as a backup but there is a card machine that works to collect your payment.
 Have your Rwandan address and phone number of the lodge/Airbnb host handy to tell the officer.

 Kigali Airport Logistics

 WOW.
-I have never waited in line so long for a sim card.
-It takes around 20 minutes for a person to get registered in the MTN system.
+I have never waited in line so long for a sim card although it taakes around 20 minutes for a person to get registered in the MTN system.
 This is the only mobile network operator offering sim cards at the airport.
 Although it’s a wait to get a card if there are many people ahead of you, data is very cheap so it may be worth it for your trip to keep connected.
 I got a sim card for RWF 5,000 with 7 GB of data.
 A 16 GB package was only RWF 7,000.

 Transportation